 All of the elements Joyce Cavaye mentions in the quote above, are to varying degrees missing from our modern diets, because of modern farming practices.

-These differences have been measured by scientists and the process of reversing this trend is fairly easy, and can also be quick if farmers work to set up the right set of soil microbes.
+These differences have been measured by scientists and the process of reversing this trend is fairly easy, and can also be quick if farmers work to set up the right set of soil microbes, and increase plant diversity.
 Due to a large variety of industrial agriculture practices, plants, dairy and meat no longer contain all the naturally acquired minerals and trace elements they used to.
 Plants need soil microbes to help make minerals available to them.
 Australian Soil scientist Dr Christine Jones say that plants and their associated microbes make fertile topsoil - and a diversity of plants and microbes make it even better.
 She says that about 85 - 90% of nutrient acquisition is microbially mediated, which means nutrients have to come via the microbes.
 Many industrial agriculture practices (like monocropping and tilling) and agrochemicals (like some pesticides, herbicides or synthetic nitrogen fertilisers) disrupt or kill soil microbe structures.

 Microbes within soil improve the ability of plants to absorb nutrients and resist drought, disease, and pests, according to research.